| Title: | Tests in Linear Mixed Effects Models |

 Simple marginal contrasts are used for all marginal terms unless the design

 matrix is rank deficient.
-In that case (and if force_get_contrasts
+In that case (and if force_get_contrasts is

-) the contrasts (i.e. restriction matrices on the design matrix
+TRUE) the contrasts (i.e. restriction matrices on the design matrix

 of the full model) are computed by comparison of the design matrices